Part 1: Introduction and RIA First Steps

 A quick guide to Cabinet's RIA requirements

-Are you embarking on policy work with potential regulatory implications that will lead to submission of a Cabinet paper?
+Are you starting policy work with potential regulatory implications that will lead to submission of a Cabinet paper?

 |2.
-Prepare Preliminary Impact and Risk Assessment (PIRA)||Discuss the PIRA with your Treasury policy team as early as possible, to confirm whether the RIA requirements apply and whether any resulting regulatory proposal is likely to have a significant impact or risk.|
+Prepare Preliminary Impact and Risk Assessment (PIRA)||Discuss the PIRA with your Treasury policy team as early as possible, to confirm whether the RIA requirements apply and whether any of the potential regulatory proposals are likely to have a significant impact or risk.|

 |4.
 Prepare the Regulatory Impact Statement (RIS) and Agency Disclosure Statement||The RIS should be prepared before the Cabinet paper.
-It provides a summary of the impact analysis for decision-makers and must include all the required information.
+It provides a standalone summary of the impact analysis for decision-makers and must include all the required information.
 The relevant policy manager responsible for producing the RIS is required to complete and sign the disclosure statement, within the RIS|

 |5.
-Obtain independent quality assurance of the RIS||Independent quality assurance is to be provided either by RIAT or through a suitable internal review process.
-A quality assurance statement (drafted by RIAT or agency's internal QA) must be provided in the Cabinet paper.|
+Obtain independent quality assurance of the RIS||Independent quality assurance must be provided either by RIAT or through a suitable internal review process.
+A quality assurance statement (drafted by RIAT or agency's internal QA) must be provided in the Cabinet paper|

-|The Cabinet paper focuses on the Minister's proposal.
-It may refer to the RIS, which is appended to the Cabinet paper.|
+|6.
+Prepare Cabinet paper||The Cabinet paper focuses on the Minister's proposal.
+It should refer to the RIS, appended to the Cabinet paper|

-|All RISs must be published on the agency and Treasury websites.
+|7.
+Publish the RIS||All RISs must be published on the agency and Treasury websites.
 The URLs to published RISs must be included in the Explanatory Note to Bills, but with hard copies also provided to the House|

 |9.
 If RIA requirements not met||All “significant” regulatory proposals that do not meet the RIA requirements will undergo a post-implementation review.
 This includes proposals that are not accompanied by a RIS but to which the RIA requirements apply.|